-Money raised by 3rd-Party fundraisers is given to Komen Philadelphia, who sends 25% to Susan G. Komen to support breast cancer research through the Komen Grants Program.
+Money raised by Third-party fundraisers is given to Komen Philadelphia, who sends 25% to Susan G. Komen to support breast cancer research through the Komen Grants Program.
 The remaining 75% stays with Komen Philadelphia to support breast cancer programs in our 15-county service area through our own initiatives and the work of our grantees.

 The majority (75%) of money raised by Personal fundraisers and given to the Komen Philadelphia is used to advance our programs in Philadelphia and 14 surrounding counties.
 The remainder is used to empower science to find the cures for ALL women and men of the present and future.

 Typically a Third-party Fundraiser is one held by a company or organization which is open to the public.
 Because of this, it requires a Letter of Agreement (L.O.A), minimum guaranteed donation and an insurance certificate with Komen listed as an additional insured.

 A Personal Fundraiser is one that is ‘contained’ to members of a company, group or organization, as well as those connected with it – for example a high school may hold an event that includes students, faculty and family of students and faculty.
 It is not, however, open to the general public.
-Passionately Pink fundraisers do not require an L.O.A., guaranteed donation or, in most instances, an insurance certificate.
+Typically, Personal Fundraisers do not require an L.O.A., guaranteed donation or an insurance certificate.

 Third-party fundraisers must be reviewed and approved by Susan G. Komen Philadelphia.
 Refer to Guidelines and Applications.
 In the case of Third-party fundraisers, Komen Philadelphia may be able to provide additional limited resources (such as guest speakers, literature, etc), determined on a case-by-case basis.